 While it may be simpler to throw on a few rings or a gorgeous dangling bracelet, more fashion-forward individuals may choose an anklet.
 However, many individuals may be unsure about the first step to take, or even if there is a particular ankle that should be worn with the anklet.
 Just what does it imply when someone says they are "anklet-less?"
 Anklet etiquette may seem scary if you're just starting to experiment with this new type of item, but there's really not much to it.

 Bracelets that dangle from the ankle, known as anklets, are widely worn all over the world.
 This style of jewellery is among the oldest around, and over time it has come to symbolise a variety of things, depending on the country in which it is worn.
 So,what is the meaning of anklet on right leg?

 What is an Anklet?

-Ancient Egyptians called the anklets Khalakheel.
-The Sumerian brides and rich women wore those made from precious metals and stones.
-Slaves, on the other hand, wore anklets made from wood or leather.
+The Egyptians had a word for these bracelets: Khalakheel.
+Only the Sumerian women and brides of the time could afford the ones made of precious metals and stones.
+Slaves, on the other hand, often wore anklets made of wood or leather.